scottslowe/lowescott.github.io/_posts/2008-06-08-isolation-of-misbehaving-vms.md

 These results are very interesting, but I wonder how much the results would change if we were to use VMware's ESX server product line instead of one of the hosted products like VMware Workstation?
 As a product representative of "full virtualization" solutions, I'd be curious to know if the results seen with VMware Workstation were also seen with ESX.

 In any case, the results are a validation of what we, as consultants, have been talking about: full virtualization provides the best isolation of well-behaved workloads from ill-behaved workloads, preventing a workload in one VM from affecting other workloads due to mishandling of CPU, RAM, disk, or network resources.
-As the researchers conclude in the paper, "...it is clear that VMware completely protects the well-behaved VMs under all stress tests.
+As the researchers conclude in the paper:

+>"...it is clear that VMware completely protects the well-behaved VMs under all stress tests.
 Its performance is sometimes substantially lower for the misbehaving VM, but in a commercial hosting environment this would be exactly the right tradeoff to make."